EmmanuelStan12/map_analyzer_poc/README.md

 #### Step 1: Read GeoJSON File
 - Read the GeoJSON file containing the map data (Check `read_geojson(path)`).
 - This returns a GeoDataFrame data structure.
+- This can return a GeoDataFrame, which contains data relative to how the data desired, it could be relative to the state or country.
+- When it is relative to the state, the data frame formed are more and have more boundaries that determine the borders of states in the map.
+- However, if it is country, those boundaries are dissolved.

 #### Step 2: Calculate Grid Parameters
 - Determine the grid cell dimensions (width and height) based on the desired square size (e.g., 50 km).